-Systems are secure, adequate internal controls exist and accounting records (e.g. invoices, income

-Appropriate controls exist to ensure that all systems input, processing and output is genuine, complete, accurate, timely and not processed previously.

-A complete audit trail is_amaintained, allowing financial transactions to be traced from the accounting records to the original document and vice versa.

-Systems are documented and that staff and others acting on behalf of the Commissioner/Chief Constable are appropriately trained in relevant processes and procedures

-To ensure that there is a documented and tested business continuity plan to allow key system processing to resume quickly in the event of an interruption.
-Effective contingency arrangements, including back up procedures, are to be in place in the event of a failure in computer systems.

-To establish a Scheme of Delegation, identifying staff authorised to act upon the behalf of Chief Officers in respect of income collection, placing orders, making payments and employing staff.
+- Systems are secure, adequate internal controls exist and accounting records (e.g. invoices, income documentation) are properly maintained and held securely.
+This is to include an appropriate segregation of duties to minimise the risk of error, fraud or other malpractice. - Appropriate controls exist to ensure that all systems input, processing and output is genuine, complete, accurate, timely and not processed previously. - A complete audit trail is maintained, allowing financial transactions to be traced from the accounting records to the original document and vice versa. - Systems are documented and that staff and others acting on behalf of the Commissioner/Chief Constable are appropriately trained in relevant processes and procedures. - To ensure that there is a documented and tested business continuity plan to allow key system processing to resume quickly in the event of an interruption.
+Effective contingency arrangements, including back up procedures, are to be in place in the event of a failure in computer systems. - To establish a Scheme of Delegation, identifying staff authorised to act upon the behalf of Chief Officers in respect of income collection, placing orders, making payments and employing staff.